-It is with great sadness that we share the loss of Kasey Passen, aleha ha’shalom, our Associate Director of Hubs, who died tragically this weekend.
+It is with great sadness that we share the loss of Kasey Passen, aleha ha’shalom, our Associate Director of Hubs, who died tragically in 2018.
 She was an incredible person who will be dearly missed by the OneTable team and everyone who knew her.

 It was clear the first time we spoke on the phone that Kasey would be at home on the OneTable team, almost as if her work in the hospitality industry, her attentiveness to wellness, her openness to spirituality and growth, had been building to this point.

 As the Associate Director of Hubs, she was able to use every part of herself to build a Shabbat dinner movement from New York to DC to Atlanta to Colorado, and of course in Chicago.
 She knew how hard it can be to practice that most deeply rooted Jewish value, hachnasat orchim, welcoming guests.
 But she also knew hard it can be to approach Judaism as an adult, and she led by example: step by step, always open to learning, serving as a conduit for others to become a part of a Jewish practice that could be personal, authentic, and yes, delicious.

 She embodied the best of what Shabbat can be: intentional yet spontaneous, grounded yet reaching for the stars.
 And what a star she was!
 She was the first one to dance on the table at our staff retreat and her joy was palpable, infectious.
 She made us all feel a little bit lighter, a little bit more capable.
 By being so true to who she was, she inspired all of us to be ourselves, to value ourselves, and to recognize that gathering with food, drinks, and friends just might change someone’s life.

 You certainly changed ours, Kasey.
 We miss you, and will continue to carry on your good work.

 Ways to Honor Kasey